hortonworks/cloudbreak/authorization-common/README.md

 - add `@CheckPermissionByResourceObject` annotation to the method
 - annotate the resource object method parameter with `@ResourceObject`, the type of the parameter can be any Object
 - annotate any field of object with `@ResourceObjectField`
-#### environment name
-- add `@CheckPermissionByEnvironmentName(action = [a value from AuthorizationResourceAction])` annotation to the method
-- annotate the environment name method parameter with `@EnvironmentName`, the type of the parameter can be a String
-- implement a `@Service` which is a subclass of [ResourceBasedCrnProvider](src/main/java/com/sequenceiq/authorization/service/ResourceBasedCrnProvider.java) and override `getResourceCrnByEnvironmentName` method
-#### environment CRN
-- add `@CheckPermissionByEnvironmentCrn(action = [a value from AuthorizationResourceAction])` annotation to the method
-- annotate the environment CRN method parameter with `@EnvironmentCrn`, the type of the parameter can be a String
-- implement a `@Service` which is a subclass of [ResourceBasedCrnProvider](src/main/java/com/sequenceiq/authorization/service/ResourceBasedCrnProvider.java) and override `getResourceCrnByEnvironmentCrn` method

 #### Notes
 - `action` parameter should defined explicitly every time